MESSING WITH PALS: HORSE FEATHERS

 Last month, I saw that the band they're currently working in, Horse Feathers, was coming to town, and I just had to go see them.
 I booked tickets for the show at Union Stage (a stone's throw from our old stomping grounds at Arena Stage, on the Southwest Waterfront in D.C.) and went with an old high school rock and roll buddy, an old friend I've known for 50 years.

-Because I enjoy messing with these guys so much, I found a decent photo of them together, tweaked it and cropped it, and uploaded it to a site that prints T-shirts.
+Because I enjoy messing with these guys so much, I found a decent photo of them together, tweaked it and cropped it, and uploaded it to a website that prints T-shirts.
 I wore the finished result to the show, surprising Tom, astounding Robby (whom I *finally* got to meet, after all these years of online fuckery) and getting some hearty laughs from the rest of the band.

 It was a fine, delightful evening of great music, easy camaraderie, warm fellowship and all-too-brief reunion.
 A splendid time was had by all.